BulelaG/edublockspace/README.md

 Our mission is to bridge the knowledge gap and create opportunities for individuals in these communities to actively participate in the global digital economy.

----

-Feel free to use this version or adjust it further according to your preferences!